NBISweden/workshop-reproducible-research/docs/repres_project.md

 one step at a time and go back to the previous tutorials for help and inspiration.
 The goal is not necessarily for you to finish the whole exercise, but to really think about each step and how it all fits together in practice.
-We recommend to start with a very short Snakemake workflow or R Markdown/Jupyter document to be able to try out the different tools together.
+We recommend to start with git, Conda and a notebook.
+In case you would like to create a Snakemake workflow, we suggest to keep it short so that you have time to try out the different tools together.
 And please ask for help if you get stuck!

-## Option 1
+## Option 1: your own project

-One option is to try to implement these methods on one of your current projects.
+This is a great opportunity for you to try to implement these methods on one of your current projects.
 It is up to you what tools to include in making your project reproducible, but aim for at least including git and Conda.

 !!! tip
     If your analysis project contains computationally intense steps it may be